ciur/papermerge/README.md

 file.

-## 2.1 Vs 2.0
+## Papermerge 2.1 Vs Papermerge 2.0

 In general rewriting application from scratch is dubious adventure.
 However, because Papermerge 2.0 had too many design flaws - maintenance of which, in short and long term is a serious pain - I've decided, for good or ill, to rewrite it.

 As result Papermerge 2.1 was born.
-Although they look somehow similar, **Papermerge 2.0 and Papermerge 2.1 are entirely different and incompatible applications**.
+Although they look similar, **Papermerge 2.0 and Papermerge 2.1 are entirely different and incompatible applications**.

-Because rewriting of Papermerge took me by far more time than I imagined, many of the 2.0 features still did not made it to Papermerge 2.1.
-Keep in mind, that in long term, almost all features of Papermerge 2.0 will be "ported back" to subsequent versions (e.g. Automates).
+Because rewriting of Papermerge took by far more time than planned, many of the 2.0 features still did not made it to Papermerge 2.1.
+Keep in mind, that in long term, almost all features of Papermerge 2.0 will be "ported back" to subsequent versions (e.g. Automates, Metadata).

 Here is a table of features comparisons of both versions: